MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/deploy-viva-sales-sf.md

 ## Step 7 (optional): Customize Sales Copilot

-Sales Copilot provides CRM administrator settings to control the seller's experience in Outlook and Teams.
-See the [Administrator settings for Sales Copilot](administrator-settings-for-viva-sales.md) article to learn more.
+[Administrator settings](administrator-settings-for-viva-sales.md) control the seller's Sales Copilot experience in Outlook and Teams.
+You can customize the CRM fields that are shown on forms and whether Sales Copilot generates suggested email content.

 ![Screenshot showing Sales Copilot admin center ](media/viva-sales-admin-sf.png "Screenshot showing Sales Copilot admin center.")

+### Customiza forms and fields

-Sales Copilot comes preconfigured to allow users to be productive out-of-the-box.
-We understand the default CRM fields shown may not work for everyone.
-To customize the fields, follow the instructions in the [Customize forms and fields](customize-forms-and-fields.md) article.
+Sales Copilot comes configured to allow users to be productive out-of-the-box.
+You can [customize forms and fields](customize-forms-and-fields.md) as needed.

 ![Screenshot showing form settings in Sales Copilot admin center ](media/viva-sales-forms-admin-sf.png "Screenshot showing form settings in Sales Copilot admin center.")

+### Set up Copilot AI features

-You can set up Copilot in Sales Copilot to use copilot features that are in preview or generally available.
-More information: [Set up Copilot in Sales Copilot](suggested-replies.md).
+You can [set up AI features in Sales Copilot](suggested-replies.md) to use AI features that are in preview or generally available.

 ![Screenshot showing Copilot settings in Sales Copilot admin center ](media/viva-sales-replies-admin-sf.png "Screenshot showing Copilot settings in Sales Copilot admin center.")

-You have now installed and configured Sales Copilot in Outlook and Teams.

-## Step 8: Welcome sellers in your organization to Sales Copilot
+## Step 8: Welcome sellers to Sales Copilot

-Here's an example email message to share with your sellers, welcoming them to Sales Copilot.
+Now that you've installed and configured Sales Copilot in Outlook and Teams, get your sellers to use it.
+Here's an example email message you can share.

 |  |